 Scholarly Commons Citation

 Feinerman, James V., "New Hope for Corporate Governance in China?"
 (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 589.
+589.